Offirmo/offirmo-monorepo/stack--current/7-multimorphic/libs--the-boring-rpg/README.md

 ## The boring RPG

-This app is built from a monorepo, please go at the root and follow the instructions.
+This app is built from a monorepo, please go to the root and follow the instructions.

 ;-)